 Tips for Making the Best Apple Quick Bread

 Apple bread, whether made with diced or grated apples, is one of the joys of autumn.
-With all the varieties of apples available, it’s hard not to grab a few extra and bake up a pie, tart, galette or a cinnamon spiced apple loaf.
-If you’re new to making quick breads or muffins, here are a few pointers for obtaining the best results.
+With all the varieties of apples available, it’s hard not to grab a few extra and bake up a pie, tart, galette or a cinnamon-spiced apple loaf.
+If you’re new to making quick bread or muffins, here are a few pointers for obtaining the best results.

 Preparing Your Pan: